rollkit/rollkit/node/full_node.md

 ## Assumptions and Considerations

 The Full Node assumes that the configuration, private keys, client creator, genesis document, and logger are correctly passed in by the Cosmos SDK.
 It also assumes that the P2P client, data availability layer client, mempool, block manager, and other services can be started and stopped without errors.
-The DA layer specified in the node configuration should be in the list of registered clients in the [DA registry].
+The DA address specified in the node configuration (`--rollkit.da_address` flag) should be an instance of the [go-da] interface.

 ## Implementation